cloudmesh-community/hid-sp18-710/project-report/report.md

 model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.
-Prophet is robust to missing data and shifts in the trend, and typically handles outliers well [@taylor_prophet].
+Prophet is robust to missing data and shifts in the trend, and typically handles outliers well [@hid-sp18-710-taylor_prophet].

 ## Data Preprocessing
 The original dataset is modified to create a new dataset where new columns are